Mulch Calculator

 Should I buy bulk mulch or bagged mulch?

-Bulk is usually better for larger jobs, especially if the supplier can deliver.
+Bulk is usually better for larger jobs, especially if the supplier can deliver and you have a clear drop location.
 Bags are easier for small beds, touch-ups, tight access, and projects that need different colors or mulch types.

 Where should mulch not touch plants?